Zeekersky/Verilog/README.md

 - **4th cycle**: PA = 0 (N(P_A) = 2), PB = 1 (N(P_B) = 2)
   → 2N(P_A) + N(P_B) = 6 (mod 4) → O = 0

-Implement the Verilog code for this system based on the above description.
+The Verilog codes are implemented in this repo based on the above description.